leppenen/leppenen.github.io/reading/index.md

 9. *Caucasus* & *The Gentleman from San Francisco* by Ivan Bunin
 10. *The Duel* by Aleksandr Kuprin

+My close friend Dmitro used to describe my lifestyle with the word *Pelevenshina*.
+I do not have any idea what it means, but I suggest you read the book *Generation P* by Victor Pelevin if you are interested (maybe even the movie has an English translation or subtitles)

 ## Ded Poest Reading Club (Archive)
 - *The Power* by Naomi Alderman
 - *Euphoria* by Lily King